All Episodes

 And he wrote to him.

-That would be cute as a one off.
+That would be cute as a one-off.

-The the next day, the day after Coronation Day, he woke up and wrote another letter to the president.
+The next day, the day after Coronation Day, he woke up and wrote another letter to the president.

-And another one after that, all signed off saying, Hey, call me when you can, Tom.
+And another one after that, all signed off saying, hey, call me when you can, Tom.

-One thousand four hundred and sixty letters to President Obama.
+1,460 letters to President Obama.

 He wouldn't be allowed anywhere near the festivities.